Northern Michigan has so much to offer for a family vacation destination.

 Kids will enjoy observing up to 70 elk at the 105-acre Elk Park.
 The Elk Viewing Area is located within a short distance from downtown Gaylord.

-There are lots of cute shops downtown and one of my all time favorites is The Old Spud Warehouse that offers one of a kind gifts.
+There are lots of cute shops downtown and one of my all-time favorites is The Old Spud Warehouse which offers one-of-a-kind gifts.
 I might have bought a gift for myself and deemed it from my kids.
 How nice of them!

 Boyne Mountain was the perfect place for my boys to reconnect and have fun with their cousins who live 3 hours away from the resort.